tpulatha/sdl_ios_guides/docs/Getting Started/Installation/index.md

 ## Installation
-In order for your app to communicate with a SmartDeviceLink (SDL) Core, the SDL software development kit (SDK) must be installed in your app.
+In order to build your app on a SmartDeviceLink (SDL) Core, the SDL software development kit (SDK) must be installed in your app.
 The following steps will guide you through adding the SDL SDK to your workspace and configuring the environment.

 ### Install SDL SDK
 We have provided three different ways to install the SDL SDK in your project: CocoaPods, Carthage, or manually.

 #### CocoaPods Installation
 1. Xcode should be closed for the following steps.
 2. Open the terminal app on your Mac.